Tobipeters/spaceX-launch-buycoin-test/README.md

 # spaceX launch (Buycoin Test)
 ![my custom logo :)](/src/assets/images/logo_bg.jpg)

-spaceX launch App shows the list of all rocket launched by spaceX and details of each launch.
+spaceX launch app shows the list of all rocket launched by spaceX and details of each launch.

 This project was inspire by **buycoin engineering assessmnet**.